spiral/docs/docs/en/stempler/advanced.md

 ### Bundle

-We can pack our elements into bundle `app/views/grid/bundle.dark.php`:
+We can pack our elements into the bundle `app/views/grid/bundle.dark.php`:

 ```html
 <use:element path="grid/table" as="grid:table"/>